stanfordpython/python-assignments/assign4/ideas.md

 ## Ex-Assignments
 *These projects were barely cut from being CS41 assignments.
 With some modification, they could be good final projects!*

-Sous Chef - Scrape a website for a huge list of recipes, and then suggest the most popular ones (machine learning?) given a list of ingredients (perhaps those that are already available in the kitchen)

 Ghost AI - build an AI for the popular word game Ghost, where players sequentially add a character to a growing prefix, losing if they spell a full word or if the current string is not a valid prefix of any word.

 Image Triangulation - Use Delaunay triangulation to auto-artsify profile pics into low-poly renders of the image